Why Do Dogs Lick Their Paws? 7 Common Reasons—and How to Stop It

-This is the first possibility to rule out, according to the American Kennel Club (AKC).
-Stepping on glass or a thorn, breaking a claw, being stung by a bee, or getting burned on hot asphalt are just a few things that may have happened to your pup to cause this behavior.
-“For example, on the West coast are little plants called foxtails.
-The seeds can actually burrow into the skin in between their toes,” says Gary Richter, DVM, founder of Ultimate Pet Nutrition.
 A boo-boo is especially likely to be the culprit if the licking starts out of nowhere.
 Take a good look at each nail, in between your dog’s toes and pads, and the top of his feet.
-Depending on what’s wrong, you may be able to take care of it yourself with a good canine first aid kit.
+Depending on what’s wrong, you may be able to take care of it yourself with a good canine first-aid kit.
 If you have any doubt, though, check in with your vet.

-Fleas, ticks, and mange can irritate and itch like crazy anywhere on your dog’s body, including, of course, his feet.
+Fleas, ticks and mange can irritate and itch like crazy anywhere on your dog’s body, including, of course, his feet.
 Especially during the summer months, parasites could be the cause of your dog licking his paws.
-Numerous treatment options are available for canine parasites, per the AKC.
-Your veterinarian can help you decide which is the best one for your dog’s particular situation.
-If it turns out you have a flea infestation, these home remedies for fleas are worth checking out.
+Numerous treatment options are available for canine parasites, and your veterinarian can help you decide which is the best one for your dog’s particular situation.
+If your pet has a flea infestation, these home remedies for fleas are worth checking out.

 A food allergy

-Boredom or anxiety can show up as a dog licking paws, according to the West Suburban Humane Society.
+As boredom or anxiety takes hold in a dog, excessive licking can follow.
 Don’t go by appearances here.
 Even high-energy dogs can be bored, and pups that seem calm can be anxious under certain circumstances.
-In fact, these 9 unexpected things can trigger dog anxiety.
+In fact, here are a few unexpected things that can trigger dog anxiety.
 Consulting with a dog trainer or behaviorist on a treatment plan can solve the root cause of such licking.
-And the earlier you catch it, the easier it will be to correct, add the experts at West Suburban.
+And the earlier you catch it, the easier it will be to correct.

 If your dog happens to be a greyhound, this is a definite possibility.
 Greyhounds are virtually the only breed that gets corns, due to the unique way their feet are formed.
-They can be really uncomfortable for your dog, causing him to lick the affected paw.
-Special booties can alleviate them, as can avoiding walking your dog on pavement and other hard surfaces, according to the National Greyhound Adoption Agency.
+Corns can be really uncomfortable for your dog, causing him to lick the affected paw.
+Special booties can alleviate them, as can avoiding walking your dog on pavement and other hard surfaces.

-An important note: No matter what the reason for a dog licking his paws, the moisture can cause a bacterial or yeast infection, says the AKC.
-In other words, the licking itself can turn into a second problem on top of the first.
-So aim to pin down the cause and solve it with your veterinarian—sooner rather than later.
-“I recommend visiting your vet if your dog continues to lick, chew, or bite at the pad after trying to get them to stop or if your dog is guarding their paw,” says Dr. Lobos.
-If you have a light-colored dog, one way to know that he is licking excessively is looking for fur discoloration.
+“I recommend visiting your vet if your dog continues to lick, chew or bite at the pad after trying to get them to stop or if your dog is guarding their paw,” says Dr. Lobos.
+If you have a light-colored dog, one sign of excessive licking is fur discoloration.
 “They get what’s called saliva staining on their fur,” says Dr. Richter.
 “The fur will actually turn a rusty color where they’re licking.”